RfidResearchGroup/proxmark3/README.md

   * added FPC connector

 On the software side:

-quite a lot, see the [Changelog file](CHANGELOG.md) which we try to keep updated.
+see the [Changelog file](CHANGELOG.md) which we try to keep updated.

 ## Development